jrossignol/MusicReplacer/README.md

 Music Replacer is an add-on for Kerbal Space Program that provides support for replacing music withn the game via configuration files.
+The following is an example configuration with a detailed description of all the attributes that can be used:

 <pre>
 // The main MUSIC_REPLACER node can be in a .cfg file anywhere within the